Vercel vs Netlify vs Cloudflare Pages (UK)

 Where it falls short:

-• Smaller community of “I built this on Cloudflare Pages” tutorials for the modern frameworks
+- Smaller community of “built on Cloudflare Pages” tutorials for the modern frameworks

 Cloudflare Pages → (Affiliate- disclosed when programme available.)